divaprotocol/oracles/README.md

 | `createdBy`     |  Address that created the pool.                                       |

 **Comments:**
 * If the possibility to challenge is enabled by the data provider, the data provider needs to monitor all challenges using `statusFinalReferenceValue: "Challenged"` as the query condition.
 As challenges may be valid, data providers SHOULD NOT automatically report when a challenge occurs but rather handle them manually.
 Challenges are typically enabled when a centralized party acts as the oracle.
-Challenges are disabled for decentralized oracles like Tellor which have their own dispute resolution mechanism.
+Challenges are disabled for decentralized oracles like Tellor which have their own dispute resolution mechanisms.
 * By default, The Graph will return a maximum of 1000 entries.
 To ensure that all pools are captured, we recommend implementing a loop using `id_gt` as is described [here](https://thegraph.com/docs/en/querying/graphql-api/#example-using-and-2).
 * Make sure that the timezone of the `expiryTime` and your off-chain data source are in sync.